Arkadiy14/timebottelegram/README.md

 ```php
 const TOKEN = "YOUR TOKEN";
 ```
-Then you have to use your own database:
+Then you have to use your own database, where you have the table "europe" with some with two variants of the names of capitals:
 ```php
 $link = pg_connect("CONNECT");
 ```